MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 For this step you need to download [Fiddler](http://www.telerik.com/fiddler), a free web debugging proxy.
 After registering, downloading and installing the Fiddler tool, you can follow the steps to [configure Fiddler to decrypt HTTPS traffic](http://docs.telerik.com/fiddler/configure-fiddler/tasks/decrypthttps) since the CDS web service APIs are based on HTTPS.

-**Note**: By performing the steps described in Telerik Fiddler documention and allowing HTTPS traffic to be decrypted, you are exposing your computer to security risks, for which Microsoft cannot be held responsible.
+**Note**: By performing the steps described in Telerik Fiddler documentation and allowing HTTPS traffic to be decrypted, you are exposing your computer to security risks, for which Microsoft cannot be held responsible.
 Please consult Telerik Fiddler documentation for details of these risks.

 Use Fiddler to capture and inspect the traffic generated by the console application: